GWDG HPC

 The user account must be activated to use the HPC.
 Therefore, an e-mail to hpc-support@gwdg.de asking to activate the account must be sent.

-For a convenient login and to use R via SSH connector, a SSH key is needed on the HPC (private key on local computer, public key on HPC).
+You need a SSH key pair to connect to the GWDG HPC (private key on local computer, public key on HPC).

 For older Windows versions, this guide seems to cover how to connect via SSH.